api_request()

 spec |

-array | no | headers, query, data. |
+array | no | Request shape (same across all auth types): headers, query, mode, data. |

 Returns